hoophq/docs/docs/plugins/indexer/index.md

 ## Scope Searching

 The scope of the search is bound for non-admin users.
-Only admin users can search for sessions that belongs to other users using the qualifier `user:<user-id>`.
+Only admin users can search for sessions that belongs to other users using the qualifier `user:<user-email>`.

 ## Content Truncation

 The fields `input` and `output` are indexed truncated when it reaches 600KB.
 You are able to filter sessions truncated using `is:truncated in:<input|output>` qualifiers.

+## Session Indexing

+Content is indexed if the plugin is enabled, configured for a particular connection and after the session is closed.
+Additionally, a job is started daily at 23:30 UTC to index all sessions that are enabled for connections.
+It index the last 45 days by default.

 ## Experimental Client